 Alex, long time rider with our PATH Intl.
 Equine Services for Heroes program, came to us with little horse experience.
 Now he and program director Gus Jolley spend hours riding together, along with their service dogs Otie and Abigail.
 Here Alex and his friend Promise get a good view of Albuquerque from 9000 feet up in the Manzana Mountains.
 (Well, maybe Promise is more interested in what’s on the ground.)
-Be sure to read Alex’s testimonial about the program at About Us.
+Be sure to read Alex’s testimonial about the program in the “Testimonials” tab.

 Invitation to Ride

 We are a member center of the Professional Association of Therapeutic Horsemanship International (PATH Intl.).
 Our PATH Intl. program is an equine therapy program that is free to wounded military personnel.
 “Our military personnel have offered the ultimate sacrifice for their country and many of them have paid dearly.
 They don’t need to pay any more,” says Gus Jolley, director & PATH Intl. certified instructor at Listening Horse.
 “Our volunteers have found a way to combine their understanding of what horses give to people with their respect and appreciation for veterans and active military and what they give to our country.”